duohedron/RIDE-wiki/Wish-List.md

      * Live run status in run tabs like run1, run2, run3 and run4.
      * by this we can reduce multiple ride windows for multiple runs

+## Grid features:

+1. Grid Editor Settings
+     * Default column size: Used as minimum and maximum size for all columns in grid
+     * Auto size columns:
+          * Checked - Size will be calculated based on the longest text on that that column
+          * Unchecked - Default column size will be used instead
+     * Max column size: Used to force a maximum size when `Auto size columns` option is checked Text that exceeds this size will either be wrapped or cut from view
+     * Word wrap and auto size rows:
+          * Checked - Text will be wrapped on multiple lines and row height will adapt to fit all lines
+          * Unchecked - Text will be cut from view when it exceeds `Max column size` Row height will fit only one line of text
+2. Use cases and how grid should react
+     *

 ## Bugs we would like fixed in RIDE

 1. [Don't spew warnings when we forget to use register_run_keyword](https://github.com/robotframework/ride/issues/1661) ([PR](https://github.com/robotframework/ride/issues/1662))